-(CNN) -- Here is a look at what you need to know about Halloween, celebrated annually in the United States on October 31.
-In 2014, Halloween will fall on a Friday.
+Here is some spooky background information about Halloween, celebrated annually in the United States on October 31.
+In 2015, Halloween is on a Saturday.

 Halloween comes from an ancient pagan festival celebrated by Celtic people over 2,000 years ago called Samhain (prono: SOW ehn).